PauloRlopez/SQL_Basics/README.md

 > Individual project:

-    Using PostreSQL and using pgAdmin.
+    Using PostreSQL and using pgAdmin after the Udemy class of Jose Portilla: The Complete SQL Camp!

+    Here you wil find my assignments according to the class.

 I also used the [Pagila](https://wiki.postgresql.org/wiki/Sample_Databases) popular database example for PostreSQL.